Chatsy

 Writing AI-Friendly Content

-AI models work best with clear, structured content:
+AI models work best with clear, structured content.
+Use descriptive headings, keep paragraphs short, and front-load the key information:

 markdown